Online Banking is safe, but there are best practices that we would like our members to use when logging on and using Online Banking

 - Time & date of last access - You should check the date and time your account was last accessed.
 This will help you detect unauthorized access to your accounts.
 You can find this information at the bottom of the Account Summary page after logging into SFEFCU's Online Banking.

 - Public access computers - There are risks in using computers that are accessible to the public.
 Computers accessible to the public may be infected with viruses and/or malicious software, such as key loggers.
 Please refrain from using public computers to log into your Online Banking account.

 - Logout correctly - You should always logout of online banking sessions by clicking the Log Out button rather than simply closing the browser window or using the "back" key.
 You can find this at the top-right corner of SFEFCU's Online Banking.

 The above instructions should be followed at all times when accessing your account.
-The instructions below are the most secure ways of accessing your account.
-However, they are just suggestions for those users that would like to take extra precautions with their account.
+The recommendation below is the most secure way of accessing your account.
+However, it is just a suggestion for those users that would like to take extra precaution with their account.